 Figure 18.
 Demonstration of the utility of GNSS and seismogeodetic data for rapid earthquake and tsunami warning systems.
 3-D seismogeodetic displacements and velocities estimated from 1 Hz GPS displacements at Japan’s GEONET station 0914 (black circles) and 100 Hz K-NET accelerometer MYG003, 155 km from the earthquake’s epicenter determined by the Japan Meteorological Agency.
 The Japanese earthquake early warning system, dependent on regional seismic station data, estimated an initial magnitude of Mw7.2, 30 seconds after earthquake onset time and Mw8.0 after 107 seconds, a classic example of magnitude saturation.
 Replay of the event with seismogeodetic data or GNSS data alone (black circles) indicates that a magnitude of Mw8.9-9.0 within 157 seconds.
 The seismogeodetic data also allows the P wave to be detected as a basis for earthquake early warning.
 Rapid and accurate magnitude estimation is key for issuing tsunami early warnings.
 Source: (Melgar et al. 2013).

-SIO will also process data from collocated seismic (accelerometer) and GNSS stations using the seismogeodetic approach (Bock et al., 2011; Saunders et al., 2016); Goldberg and Bock, 2017) for historical events and new events occurring over the project period.
+SIO will also process data from collocated seismic (accelerometer) and GNSS stations using the seismogeodetic approach (Bock et al., 2011; Saunders et al., 2016); Goldberg and Bock, 2017) (Figure 18) for historical events and new events occurring over the project period.
 High-rate displacements and seismic velocities will be estimated at the sampling rate of the seismic instruments (typically, 100 Hz).

 The high-rate GNSS and seismic displacements and the raw data will be archived at SOPAC and at the CDDIS DAAC for use by other investigators.

+9.2.3 Status

+We have collected and analyzed several GNSS and seismogeodetic data sets (Goldberg and Bock, 2017) and archived them at SOPAC (Table 1).
+We plan to make these data available to the CDDIS DAAC.
+We have also been involved in cataloging high-rate community GPS displacement time series (Ruhl et al., 2018).
+These will be updated as new events occur.

 Level 4: Plate Boundary Aseismic Transients

 10.1 Plate Boundary Aseismic Transients